 To measure the participants' privacy concerns regarding activity trackers and their associated mobile apps, we used the Mobile Users' Information Privacy Scale (MUIPC) that was developed by Xu et al. (2012).
 MUIPC was developed as an evolution of two prior scales focused on privacy: the Concern for Information Privacy (CFIP) scale developed by Smith et al. (1996) to measure individuals' concern about organizational privacy and the Internet User's Information Privacy (IUIPC) scale, developed by Malhotra et al. (2004) to adapt CFIP to an online environment for Internet users concerned about information privacy (Malhotra et al., 2004; Smith et al., 1996; Xu et al., 2012).
 MUIPC is a 9-item scale that was developed "to reflect mobile users' concerns about information privacy" (Xu et al., 2012, p.
 13).
-Items were measured on a five-point Likert scale anchored with "Strongly disagree" = 1 and "Strongly agree" = 5.
+Items were measured on a fivepoint Likert scale anchored with "Strongly disagree" = 1 and "Strongly agree" = 5.
 The scale includes three dimensions: perceived surveillance, perceived intrusion, and secondary use of personal information (Xu et al., 2012).
+Perceived surveillance has been defined as, "the watching, listening to, or recording of an individual's activities" (Solove, 2006, p.
+490).
+Perceived intrusion is defined as, "invasive acts that disturb one's tranquility or solitude" (Solove, 2006, p.
+491).
+Table 1 shows the items used for the MUIPC scale.